seulibrary/Sorin-WorldCat/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 -- see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the GNU General Public License v3.0 -- see [LICENSE](LICENSE) for details.